pikulbrita/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci

 In the context of coding, this means that writing clean, straightforward, and easily understandable code is a hallmark of expertise.
 It's not just about solving problems with complex algorithms but also about doing so in the most elegant and maintainable way possible.
 Always strive to reduce complexity by breaking down problems into smaller manageable parts, reusing and abstracting functionality where appropriate, and avoiding unnecessary complications.
 Remember, your code will likely be read and maintained more often than it's written, so clarity and simplicity are key virtues.

+# 2024-02-24
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it's written, so prioritize readability and understandability.
+As Alan Perlis said, 'Programs are meant to be read by humans and only incidentally for computers to execute.'"

+Also, "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing correct and clear code first, then optimize if and where performance bottlenecks truly exist.
+Lastly, embrace testing and version control; they are your allies in ensuring code quality and facilitating collaboration."